 From 2011, vaccination of new flocks was mandatory.
 However, vaccination is no longer mandatory.
-The CA has approved the use of two live vaccines that have to be used in accordance to the recommendations of the producer. .
-Any point-of-lay pullets imported have to be certified as vaccinated urith livra ve - 10 10 11 0 1 1 0 d h , , + ا ما \sim $^{\wedge}$ with live va accines approved Dy L ne CА
+The CA has approved the use of two live vaccines that have to be used in accordance to the recommendations of the producer.
+Any point-of-lay pullets imported and declared as vaccinated must be certified as vaccinated with live vaccines approved by the CA.